 - Some note buyers may require that you pay for the appraisal or the title policy ONLY if the property appraises for less than the sales price or there are problems with the title that prevent the purchase.
 However, these payments should cover just the buyer’s actual costs.

-- Ensure that the seller gives you a written purchase agreement covering the purchase price, contingencies, etc., and be certain to ask questions about anything that is not clear.
+- Ensure that the note investor gives you a written purchase agreement covering the purchase price, contingencies, etc., and be certain to ask questions about anything that is not clear.

 - Be certain that the note investor checks the credit of your property buyer upfront.
 There have been cases of unscrupulous buyers quoting one price and then lowering it toward the end of the process, often using the excuse that the “property buyer’s credit was low”.
 This “bait and switch” method is definitely not ethical or legal.